 If you do not know what your internet connection type is, contact your ISP or judge according to the already known information provided by your ISP.
+Click on the management interface to know more about items.

-- 4. Fill in information as required by different connection types.
-Red blanks must be filled in. - 1) Static IP: Fill in blanks and click Save.
+4. Fill in information as required by different connection types.
+Red blanks must be filled in.

+1) Static IP: Select this type if your ISP uses Static IPv6 address assignment.
+Fill in blanks and click Save.

-2) Dynamic IP(SLAAC/DHCPv6): Click Advanced to input further information if your ISP requires.
-Click Save and then click Renew.
+2) Dynamic IP(SLAAC/DHCPv6): Select this type if your ISP uses Dynamic IPv6 address assignment.

-3) PPPoE: By default, the router uses the IPv4 account to connect to the IPv6 server.
 Click Advanced to input further information if your ISP requires.
-Click Save and then click Connect.
+Click Save.

+3) PPPoE: Select this type if your ISP uses PPPoEv6, and provides you with a username and password.
+By default, the router uses the IPv4 account to connect to the IPv6 server.
+Click Advanced to input further information if your ISP requires.
+Click Save.

-If your ISP provides two separate accounts for the IPv4 and IPv6 connections, please untick the Use the same session with IPv4 connection checkbox and manually enter the username and password for the IPv6 connection.
+If your ISP provides two separate accounts for the IPv4 and IPv6 connections, please uncheck the box for Use the IPv4 connection's PPPoE session and manually enter the username and password for the IPv6 connection.

 4) 6to4 Tunnel: An IPv4 internet connection type is a prerequisite for this connection type (Manually Set up Your Internet Connection).
-Click Advanced to input further information if your ISP requires.
-Click Save and then click Connect.
+Select this type if your ISP uses 6to4 deployment for assigning address.
+Click Save.

-5) Pass-Through (Bridge): Click Save and skip to step 6.
+5) Pass-Through (Bridge): Select this type if your ISP uses Pass-Through (Bridge) network deployment.
+No configuration is required for this type of connection.
+Click Save and skip to step 6.